Last updated on January 17th, 2020 at 10:18 am

 The Aldelo Express POS is available on mobile and desktop.
 Users can operate it using their existing POS hardware as long as the latter meets Aldelo’s system requirements.

-4. TouchBistro – Easy To Use Food Truck POS
+4. TouchBistro POS -- Easy To Use Food Truck POS

 TouchBistro is the number one food app sold in the Apple Store, and for good reason.

-It’s easy to use and set up, and while it’s not the cheapest POS system you can get, TouchBistro remains at a reasonable price point.
+It’s easy to use and set up, and while it’s not the cheapest food truck POS system, you can get, TouchBistro remains at a reasonable price point.

 TouchBistro is also designed with food service in mind.
 There are enough features to satisfy any food truck business that’s just starting out.